tmplinux/tmpvoid/README.md

-# tmparch
+# tmpvoid
 Part of the tmplinux suite.
-Temporary Arch Linux.
+Temporary Void Linux.
-# tmpvoid